PsySecGroup/gloat-hunter/README.md

 # gloat-hunter

 Everyone be self-snitching these days.
-Here's a tool that makes gloat-based OSINT easier to find.
+Here's a tool that makes finding PII on a Twitter user super easy.

 ![image](https://user-images.githubusercontent.com/76200774/243126368-f15ecad3-0819-4f1b-8ca1-d52a3089f646.png)